AmadiDelight1/Delight-Repository/Project/Personal Finance Analysis README.md

 The key objevtive of the analysis includes:
    - Track cash inflow and outflow from Jan 2025 to Sept 2025.
    - Compare the inflow and outflow growth rate.
-   - Determine the net cash flow to have a comprehensive financial overview.
+   - Determine the cumulative net cash flow to have a comprehensive financial overview.
    - Identify the categories with the highest spending.

 ----